University of Panama: History

-In the 1990s, the Regional Center for Panamá Oeste (Western Panama) and four buildings destined for research were constructed.
-At the end of the decade, in 1999 to be more specific, the ARI (Interoceanic Regional Authority), the Panamanian government agency once responsible for the management of the land of the former Panama Canal Zone, transferred the buildings of the former Curundu Junior High School to the University of Panama.
+In the 1990s, the Regional Center for Panamá Oeste (Western Panama) and four buildings for research were constructed.
+In 1999, the ARI (Interoceanic Regional Authority), the Panamanian government agency once responsible for the management of the land of the former Panama Canal Zone, transferred the buildings of the former Curundu Junior High School to the University of Panama.
 This complex would later become the Harmodio Arias Madrid Campus.
 Other facilities transferred were the ones later used for the Veterinary Hospital, in Corozal.
-Also during this time, the University expanded its number of buildings by adding 19 more, thanks to the acquisition of adjacent buildings and to the construction of the Regional Center in Bocas del Toro, the extensions of Chepo and Darién, and the Popular Universities of Azuero and Coclé, today known as Universidades del Trabajo y La Tercera Edad (Universities of Labor and Elders).
+Also during this time, the university expanded its number of buildings by adding 19 more, thanks to the acquisition of adjacent buildings and to the construction of the Regional Center in Bocas del Toro, the extensions of Chepo and Darién, and the popular universities of Azuero and Coclé, today known as Universidades del Trabajo y La Tercera Edad (Universities of Labor and Elders).

+On 7 June 2024, two unidentified gunmen fired on a group of six first-year agricultural science students doing field work at the university's rural campus in Veraguas, killing one student and injuring another.

 Achievements

 Several international research agreements and personnel exchanges have been made by government agencies with the institution.
 Professors in areas of science and technology, medical health, economics and law have been invited to give keynotes and also teach in other campuses around the world.
-The University of Panama has also sent representatives to several international congresses and meetings such as Women and Gender, World Economic Forum, environmental congresses, biological research meetings, statistics congresses and many other disciplines.
+The University of Panama has also sent representatives to several international congresses and meetings such as Women and Gender, World Economic Forum, environmental congresses, biological research meetings, and statistics congresses.

 It is currently positioned at #1 in the best universities in Panama.